Originally posted 17th July 2019

 - Flooring spacers to keep an even gap between your floor and skirting.

-- A chalk pencil to mark sawing lines.
+- A chalk pencil to mark saw lines.

-- A laminate cutter to cut the boards.
+- A laminate floor cutter to cut the boards.

 - A mitre box to hold skirting or beading place.

 - A handsaw to cut your skirting or beading.